BaseSecrete/active_hashcash/README.md

 ## Complexity

 Complexity controls the base proof-of-work difficulty.
-Increasing by one double the work time.
+Increasing by one doubles the work time.
 By default its value is 20 and you can change it with `ActiveHashcash.bits = 24` or by overriding the method `hashcash_bits` in the controller.

-### Penalities
+### Penalties

-A penality is added for pushy IPs which submit valid stamps too fast.
+A penalty is added for pushy IPs which submit valid stamps too fast.
 The goal is to slow down attackers using a botnet.
-The penality rules can be defined like this.
+The penalty rules can be defined like this.

 ```ruby
 ActiveHashcash.throttle_rules = [